getuengda/StaffHub/README.md

-# StaffHub Back-end Spring B
+# StaffHub Back-end Spring Boot & MySQL
-oot & MySQL

 A Personal Website for Managing Staff, Training and Departments.
 This website was created for educational purposes and to showcase my back-end technical skills obtained during Per Scholas Full Stack Java Course, powered by TEKsystems.
 StaffHub is designed to provide staff and managers with a friendly interface to handle training (add, update, view trainings), view personal profiles, and departments.
 Managers (Admins) can create new staff, show/create/update all staffs, create/update training/department, and ensure efficient staff training management processes.